COVID: How India is vaccinating isolated tribes in insurgency-hit areas | DW | 04.11.2021

 Besides poor literacy rates and lack of economic development, Chhattisgarh also has high levels of malnutrition and anemia among children and women.

 Chhattisgarh's official COVID-19 infection count is over 1 million, while the death toll stands at more than 13,500.
-The overall pace of vaccination has been slow because of problems reaching all parts of the conflict-prone state.
+The overall pace of vaccination has been slow due to difficulties reaching all parts of the conflict-prone state.

-Some officials point out that 14 out of the state's 27 districts are affected by civil strife, hindering the vaccination campaign.
+Some officials have pointed out that 14 out of the state's 27 districts are affected by civil strife, hindering the vaccination campaign.

 To combat the problem, several district administrations have roped in local youth volunteers, health workers and NGOs to respond and deal with COVID outbreaks.